mohit065/VR_Project1_MohitNaik_IMT2022076/README.md

 ## Introduction

+The aim of this project was to perform facemask detection, classification and segmentation given a couple of facemask datasets.
+Specifically, the objectives were:
+- Binary classification of images (with or without mask) using handcrafted features and traditional models, as well as using CNNs.
+- Facemask segmentation and evaluation using traditional methods like GMMs, K-Means, Watershed etc. as well as using U-Net.

 ---

 ## Dataset

+- The first dataset, used for classification tasks, contains around 2000 images each of faces with and without masks.
+All images have variations in size, illumination, gender, pose, etc.
+- The second dataset, used for segmentation tasks, contains around 9000 images, again in various sizes and lighting conditions, of people wearing a face mask.
+For each image, the ground truth segmented output with the facemmask region coloured white, and the remaining region black is also provided.

 ---

 ## Methodology

-### Classification
+### Classification Tasks

-The following is done:
+For the handcrafted features part, we did the following:

 **Preprocessing**:

-- Convert images to grayscale.
+- Converted images to grayscale.
-- Resize to 64×64 pixels.
+- Resized to 64×64 pixels.

 **Feature Extraction**:

 - Apply Histogram of Oriented Gradients (HOG).

 **Models Used**:

-- *SVM* (RBF Kernel, C=1.0)
+- *SVM* with an RBF kernel
-- *Neural Network* (MLP: 100 hidden units, ReLU, Adam optimizer, 500 epochs)
+- *Neural Network* (MLP) with a 100 hidden layers and ReLU activations, optimized using Adam

-For the CNN, we did the following:
+For the CNN part, we did the following:

 **CNN Architecture**:

 - Conv2D layers with Tanh activation.
 - Pooling & Dropout for regularization.
 - Fully connected layers & Sigmoid activation for classification.

-**Hyperparameters**:

-- Batch Size: 16
-- Optimizer: Adam
-- Activation: Tanh (for convolution layers)
-- Learning Rate: 0.001

 ### Segmentation